If you volunteer for a part in a degree, you should actually know that part and be able to deliver it.

 I am salty?
 A little bit.
 I don’t if it’s without merit, though.

 So please, folks, if you know your lines, by all means, please, help out.
 If you don’t, please come to floor school, or observe degrees, or both.
 I love floor school.
 I love degrees.
-I would go and do every day if I had the time.
+I would go and do them every day if I had the time.

 TL;DR: I’m whinging on the internet, I suppose.
 Please forgive me.